jerryhgladinet/docs/user_droid/source/manage_edit.rst

 .. image:: _static/2023NewImage66.png

-**Open** allows to open the file in other applications.
+**Open** the file in other applications.

-**Download** allows to copy the file to a folder on the device.
+**Download** a copy of the file to a folder on the device.

 **Rename** allows to rename the file if user have the permission to do so.

-**Delete** allows to delete files from the folder if user have the permission.
+**Delete** files from the folder if user have the permission.

 **Share** allows to send access information to people with an email address.

-**Share Via** lets user share the file with a third-party application.
+**Share Via** let the user share the file with a third-party application.
 For example, by email or WhatsApp.

 **Get Public Link** gives user a link that anyone can use to access the file.